Bakari Sellers: Honors, awards, and books

 In 2010, Time magazine featured Sellers on its 40 Under 40 list.
 In 2012, Politico named Sellers on its "50 politicos to watch" list.

 Sellers was named HBCU Top 30 Under 30 in July 2014.

 In May 2020, Sellers released an autobiography, My Vanishing Country, that centers on the forgotten lives of African-American working-class people in the rural U.S. South.

+On April 23, 2024, his book, The Moment: Thoughts on the Race Reckoning That Wasn't and How We All Can Move Forward Now was released.

 Personal life

 In the summer of 2015, he married Ellen Rucker Carter, chiropractor and co-owner of Rucker Roots haircare products.
 He has twins, a boy and a girl, born in 2018.